Best Black Friday mobile phone and contract deals: from iPhone to Samsung, O2 to Tesco Mobile

 Best Vodafone deals

 Carphone Warehouse is offering an array of discounted Vodafone contracts that are offering extra data at no added cost.
 Apple, Samsung, Google, and Huawei all have models that benefit from the deal.
-There’s also some very tempting 56GB Vodafone packages from Mobiles.co.uk across a number of handsets.
+There are also some very tempting 56GB Vodafone packages from Mobiles.co.uk across a number of handsets.

 - Samsung Galaxy Note20 Ultra 5G 256GB, Vodafone – unlimited minutes, texts and data | £70 a month, £79 upfront